jeremycohoe/cisco-ios-xe-mdt/README.md

 In this example, we collect the radio-oper-data and the phy-ht-cfg:
 ![](./imgs/gnmi_yang_suite.png)

-1. Within YANG Suite, navigate to Protocols > gNMI.
+1. Within YANG Suite, navigate to "Protocols" > "gNMI".
 1. Select the YANG Set for the wireless device
 1. Select the "Cisco-IOS-XE-wireless-access-point-oper" Module
 1. Click the blue "Load Module(s)" button